Accounts payable and notes payable are major expense items for any business. To distinguish accounts payable vs. notes payable, here is an overview.

 Invoice processing involves much more than simply receiving an invoice.
 You must be sure that the invoice is authentic, the price is right, and that the goods or services have been delivered.

 That’s where automated document matching becomes a valuable tool for account payable.
 This often starts with a purchase order, a purchasing best practice where authentication occurs on the front end before an order is sent, not after the fact of a purchase.
 Adding this requirement for purchasing eliminates the burden on accounts payable to validate an invoice.
-The invoice is linked to a purchase order, automatically matched, and immediately approved for payment.
-This is known as a two-way match.
+In a two-way match, the invoice is linked to a purchase order, automatically matched, and immediately approved for payment.

 Another invoice processing method for recurring orders can involve ordering off a contract.
 The matching is similar to a purchase order or PO match.
 Instead of matching to the PO, the match is to the contract, and the amount of the contract is automatically debited to keep an accurate account of the budget.